-Why should I hire you to edit my business or nonfiction material?
+Why should I hire you to edit or write my business or nonfiction material?

-I offer three types of editing: copyediting, substantive editing, and proofreading.
+I offer three editing services: copyediting, substantive editing, and proofreading.

 Copyediting identifies grammar issues, punctuation errors, and other concerns such as awkward phrasing and inconsistent language.
 Copyediting may include minor rephrasing or light rewriting.